niran/sxswarmstrongdemo/README.rst

 in Draft, Edit, Published or Trash status.
 Only when an Article has a pub_status of Published and a pub_date in the past does it show up on the site.

+In the admin interface (example: http://localhost:8000/admin/articles/article/29/,
+username: ``admin``, password: ``admin``),
-In the admin interface (example: http://localhost:8000/admin/articles/article/29/), Armstrong provides a rich text editor for editing HTML stories.
+Armstrong provides a rich text editor for editing HTML stories.
 The taxonomy section determines in what portions of a site that an Article will be listed.
 The author information section governs the byline of stories allowing for easily overriding or appending additional information to the authors list.